JD277/ADAKADEMY-WRO2025/schemes/README.md

 </div>

-For the assembly we are gone supose that you have follow the assamble insructions of the [company](https://apps.fischer.de/ecom/fischertechnik/digitale-bauanleitungen/maker-kit-car.htm), **please take in count that maybe you will have to use glue in some parts of the kit car** beacuse the are some parts like the servo axis that are easy to remove and with the vibration it will expulse the pieces that aren't fixed pieces
+For the assembly we are gone suppose that you have follow the assemble instructions of the [company](https://apps.fischer.de/ecom/fischertechnik/digitale-bauanleitungen/maker-kit-car.htm), **please take in count that maybe you will have to use glue in some parts of the kit car** because the are some parts like the servo axis that are easy to remove and with the vibration it will expulse the pieces that aren't fixed pieces

 ---